A Technology Degree with a Professional Focus

 Why Is Information Technology Infrastructure Important?

-Information technologies solutions have become a key driver of organizational success across many operational aspects—from communications to productivity to innovation.
+Information technology solutions have become a key driver of organizational success across many operational aspects—from communications to productivity to innovation.
 Because of this, maintaining the IT infrastructure that supports these solutions is a vital and ongoing focus for organizations.

 Are Information Technology Jobs In Demand?

 There are a number of in-demand areas across the IT field.
-For those interested in supporting IT security, the U.S. Bureau of Labor Statistics (BLS), forecasts a 35% job growth rate for information securityanalysts through 2031.
+For those interested in supporting IT security, the US Bureau of Labor Statistics (BLS), forecasts a 35% job growth rate for information security analysts through 2031.
 Database administration offers an additional 12,800 job roles over the next decade.
 Another field with promising growth is computer network architecture, which is projected to add 7,500 jobs by 2031.

-What Careers Can I Pursue With An Information Technology Infrastructure Bachelor’s Degree?
+What Careers Can I Pursue with an Information Technology Infrastructure Bachelor’s Degree?

 Wherever your IT interests lean, there are many ways to support IT infrastructure.
 Potential job roles can include computer research scientist, computer network architect, database administrator, information security analyst and so many more!

-What Is The Average Salary For Information Technology?
+What Is the Average Salary for Information Technology?

 Depending on what area of IT you aspire to work in, there are many opportunities to earn a lucrative salary.
-For example, computer network architects earn a median annual salary of $120,520, according to the BLS.
-The median annual salary for a computer systems analyst is $99,270 and a computer programmer can earn $93,000 annually.
+For example, computer network architects earn a median annual salary of $130,000 according to the BLS.
+The median annual salary for a computer systems analyst is $100,000 and a computer programmer can earn $93,000 annually.

 What Courses Do You Take While Earning An Information Technology Infrastructure Bachelor’s Degree?